 Over 90% of patients who are on the outbound dialing campaign should have already received a statement in the mail.
 Around 10% may have an address issue or another reason for not receiving the statement, but a courtesy call is a great opportunity to update demographics for future correspondence and inform patients of their outstanding balance.

 Second, clarify whether the patient is able to pay the whole balance, half of the balance or if he or she may need a payment plan in order to resolve the account.
 The negotiation should always go in that order.
 If the patient makes it clear that he or she is not in a position to pay, financial assistance options should be offered as a last resort.

 Be kind and respectful

-The most important “rule” for your representatives is to be compassionate with patients while they ask for questions, ask for payment and ultimately collect.
+The most important “rule” for your representatives is to be compassionate with patients while they ask for questions, ask for a payment, and ultimately collect.